BryanElcorrobarrutia/JackandSyls/README.md

 Jacqueline and Sylvia's website page to attract customers to order some delicious Alfajores.

 Recreated the original website after I learned more about web development.
-This version is fancier and much more aesthetically pleasing.

 <ul>
   <li>More aesthetically pleasing. </li>